Civil Rights Act of 1968: Legislative History

+The bill, with amendments, was then taken up in the Senate for the final vote on March 11, 1968.
+The total vote was 71–20, with Senate Republican Conference voting 29 in favor, 3 against, with 4 not voting.
+The Senate Democratic Caucus voted 42 in favor, 17 against, with 5 members not voting.

+The bill then returned to the house to be reconsidered with the new amendments.
+The House brought it to a floor vote and subsequently passed it by a total vote of 250–172.
+House Republicans voted 100 in favor, 84 against, and 3 present.
+House Democrats voted 150 in favor, 88 against, 3 present, and 4 not voting.

+After being officially passed by both chambers of the 90th United States Congress, it was signed by the 36th President of the United States, Lyndon B. Johnson on April 11, 1968.

 Titles

 Note: Most of the information provided in this Section was paraphrased from the Titles.
 If you are interested at looking through the original titles, feel free to look at the Civil Rights Act of 1968.

 Title I—interference with federally protected activities

 Section 101 holds that Chapter 13, civil rights, title 18, United States Code, is amended by inserting a new section (Section 245) called Federally protected activities.
 It establishes that this section isn't set as an intent on the part of Congress, or is constructed to limited the authority of Federal officers (or Federal grand jury) to investigate possible violations in this section.
 In this section of the bill sets the standard for preventing any kind of threat of force by someone who willfully injures, intimidates, interferes with or even attempts any of these actions upon a person of color (full discrimination set as race, color, religion, or national origin) when the minority in question is: